aakhil-kassim/flutter_iconoir_ttf/README.md

 There are well over a thousand nice icons to choose from!

-It works as a regular TTF font file that can be generated with a FontForge script from the original SVGs and uses Python script to generate the corresponding Dart code.
+It works as a regular TTF font file that can be generated with a script from the original SVGs and also generate the Dart code.

-You don't need Python or FontForge to use this package.
-That is only to customize it.

 ## Usage:

 **Add the following to your imports**:

-`import 'package:flutter_iconoir_ttf/iconoir_icons.dart';`
+`import 'package:flutter_iconoir_ttf/flutter_iconoir_icons.dart';`

 ...then you can use an `Icon` widget where the expected IconData is coming from the `IconoirIcons` or `IconoirIconsBold` class.